KQM-git/TCL/general-mechanics/miscellaneous-entries.md

     * Teen female - 35%
 * The Traveler has more than 0 friendship points but less than 10 and does not accumulate.
 * The daily cap for being able to receive drops is 400 elites and 2000 common mobs.
+* The maximum amount of damage that a character can take when doing a Plunge Attack is 40% of their max HP.

 ## Cancelling